Amartus/LsoBlendingTool/README.md

         -m <model to be augmented>, --model-name <model to be augmented>
             Model which will be hosting product specific extensions (e.g.
             MEFProductConfiguration)

+        -o <Output file name>, --output <Output file name>
+            Output file name.
+Throws exception if file exists.
+If it is not provided output file is 'output-spec'.modified

+            This option may occur a maximum of 1 times

         -p <product specifications>, --product-spec <product specifications>
             sets of product specification you would like to integrate